-The Queen of Hearts is rocking.
-Jan Powers is the chairman and the game consist of 52 shuffled playing cards plus two jokers.
-Each card is randomly sealed inside an envelope that is numbered from 1 to 54 and displayed in the locked glass class as shown in the picture below.
-Players write one of these numbers from the unopened envelopes on each of their Queen of Hearts tickets ($10.00 for 3 tickets).
-Due to COVID-19 we will conduct a drawing at the Legion bar once per month.
-Please refer to our annual calendar for exact dates.
+The Queen of Hearts game is still going on and Jan Powers is our chairman.
+The game consists of 52 shuffled playing cards plus two jokers.
+Each card is randomly sealed inside an envelope that is numbered1 to 54 and displayed in the locked glass class as

 If you want to purchase tickets please contact Jan Powers 914.213.8467 or email GalaxyFCC@gmail.com.